 A good range of resources are also available to promote children's awareness of differences and others, such as, books, posters and small world figures.
-The childminder does not currently care for children who have special educational needs and/or disabilities.
+The childminder does not currently care for children, who have special educational needs and/or disabilities.
 However, the childminder has a good understanding of systems she needs to have in place to ensure their individual needs are met.
 The childminder attends a good range of training, to develop her knowledge and skills.
-She also works closely with local authority advisors to enhance the service she provides.
-This enables her to drive some improvement, whilst helping to promote most outcomes for children.
-The childminder has started to develop action plans to highlight areas for development and confidently talks about how she intends to improve and promote outcomes for children.
+She also works closely with local authority advisors and other childminders to enhance the service she provides.
+This enables her to drive improvement, while helping to promote outcomes for children.
+The childminder has developed action plans to highlight areas for development and confidently talks about how she intends to improve and promote outcomes for children.
 Parents and children are also involved in the self-evaluation process and are asked to complete questionnaires about the service she provides.
+Parents state that 'the service provided is excellent and I am fully satisfied with care children receive.'
 The childminder uses their comments to further promote outcomes for children.
+For example, in developing resources to meet children's requests and interests.